Walmart introduces new gun restrictions but will they help?

 "It is shameful to see Walmart succumb to the pressure of the anti-gun elites.
 Lines at Walmart will soon be replaced by lines at other retailers who are more supportive of America's fundamental freedoms," it said.

-In the aftermath of the El Paso shooting, Walmart took an initial step of ordering workers in stores nationwide to remove video game signs and displays that depict violence.
-But that fell well short of demands for the retailer to stop selling firearms entirely.
+Walmart took an initial step of ordering workers in stores nationwide to remove video game signs and displays that depict violence as a way to be more sensitive to customers in the aftermath of the El Paso shooting.
+Still, that fell well short of demands for the retailer to stop selling firearms entirely.
 Critics have also wanted Walmart to stop supporting politicians backed by the NRA.

 The retailer has long found itself in an awkward spot with its customers and gun enthusiasts.
 Many of its stores are located in rural areas where hunters depend on Walmart to get their equipment.
 Walmart is trying to walk a fine line by trying to embrace its hunting heritage while being a more responsible retailer.